Why are the last ten nights of Ramadan so important?

 The significance of the last ten nights of Ramadan

-As we make the most of the last ten nights of Ramadan, Islam Channel considers the reasons why these days are so revered.
+As we head into the last ten nights of Ramadan, Islam Channel considers the reasons why these days are so revered.

 ‘Iqra!’
 (Recite) was the first word of the Quran that Prophet Muhammed (SAW) was commanded to utter by angel Jibril (AS).
 It’s the night Allah (SWT) first revealed the Quran to mankind.